 Over time, an increased “dose” of sweet is needed to revive the same sensations, and we begin to eat more and more of it, thus getting into a vicious cycle.

-The American Heart Association recommends that women consume no more than 6 teaspoons of sugar per day, while adolescents should consume no more than three.
+The American Heart Association recommends that women consume no more than 6 teaspoons (3 packets) of sugar per day, while adolescents should consume no more than three.

-An excess of this substance in the diet leads to an increased risk of obesity and cardiovascular or pancreatic disorders.
+An excess of this type of substance in the diet leads to an increased risk of obesity and cardiovascular or pancreatic disorders, as well as diabetes.

 Control your diet and cycle with Flo!

 Our app lets you track over 30 various symptoms and activities for the most accurate cycle predictions.
 It's free!

 Sugar and depression